(image from exactbuilt.com)

 Lastly, a laser engraving system requires good ventilation.
 To ensure a pleasant breathing environment for users of the laser as well as any visitors or neighbors, be sure to install a good exhaust system.
 The laser may have specific requirements in this regard.
 If so, expect the necessary blower to be louder, bigger, and more expensive than those you may be used to — and for good reason.

 When working with certain materials and laser processing the fumes produced can both damage the laser optics as well as the lungs of the user.
 Therefore, it is essential to understand just what happens when you laser process a particular material.
 Caution is an excellent watchword and the original manufacturer’s recommendations are generally a great guide.

 Laser engraving equipment today is very versatile.
 Many industries make use of lasers.
 For engravers, common uses of their laser might be:

 – Plaques and awards

 – Advertising specialty items

 – Stationery and greeting cards

 – Memorabilia and point of sale displays

-For laser engraver reviews you can see Epilog, Trotec, Universal, or Boss Laser.
+For laser engraver reviews you can see Epilog, Trotec, Universal, or Full spectrum laser.